cvaf/fut/README.md

 Through web scraping, the original dataframe was updated by fetching the attributes and prices of new players from futbin.
 The [database_build](https://github.com/cvaf/fut/blob/master/database_build.ipynb) notebook provides instructions for updating the dataframe.
 All relevant scraping functions can be found in db_functions.py

-The market_analysis notebook contains a few visualizations on price trends and reaction of complementary players.

-Interactive visualizations will be also be added to the repository soon.
+[dash_pgp.py](https://github.com/cvaf/fut/blob/master/dash_dataframes.py) provides an interactive interface to view the relationship between Price and Performance for players.
+Additional interactive visualizations will be added soon.
+The plan is to create a visual dashboard to store these graphs.